nablarch/nablarch-document/en/application_framework/application_framework/nablarch/policy.rst

   Thread-unsafe functions (for example, database connection, etc.) have been specified on Javadoc as thread-unsafe.

-Compliant with Java6
+Compliant with Java17
 --------------------------------------------------
-Nablarch production code is compliant with Java6 and does not use the APIs provided in Java7 or later.
+Nablarch production code is compliant with Java17 and does not use the APIs provided in Java18 or later.

-Since the latest version during development was Java6, Nablarch remains Java6 compliant to maintain backward compatibility with existing projects that have implemented Nablarch.
+This is to maintain backward compatibility for existing Nablarch 6 implementation projects.

-When developing an application that uses Nablarch, Java6 or a later version can be used, and APIs provided in Java7 or later can also be used without any problem.
+When developing an application that uses Nablarch, Java17 or a later version can be used, and APIs provided in Java18 or later can also be used without any problem.

 .. _nablarch_architecture-backward_compatible: